 These add-ons are by no means necessary purchases.
 You'll do just fine without them.
 But if you're going to heavily invest in the Beaver Builder architecture, these add-ons might be worth a look.

 Let's take a look at some of the things Beaver Builder does well and the areas they could improve on.

 - Create fresh and exciting sites – Whether you start from scratch or use any of the stunning templates, you can be sure to come up with something amazing with Beaver Builder.

 - Easy to use – Drag and drop elements onto the page at will.
 It doesn't get any easier than that!

-- You need only pay a one-time annual fee for unlimited sites – Regardless of the plan you use, you can install the premium Beaver Builder plugin in as many sites you want.
+- You need only pay a one-time annual fee for unlimited sites – Regardless of the plan you use, you can install the premium Beaver Builder plugins in as many sites you want.

-- Drag-and-drop, front-end editing – Feel like a professional designer by choosing from different modules and placing them anywhere on the page without any design experience.
+- Drag and drop builder, front-end editing – Feel like a professional designer by choosing from different modules and placing them anywhere on the page without any design experience.

 - No shortcode issues if uninstalled – Shortcodes sucks.
 That's why Beaver Builder doesn't have them.

 - Has reputation for being reliable – No news of any security breaches to the tool so far.
 And Beaver Builder intends to keep it that way.

 - WooCommerce Store integration – Create beautiful landing pages for your WooCommerce-powered online store using Beaver Builder.